Appalachian Trail: Animals

 The American black bear (Ursus americanus), among the largest animals along the Appalachian Trail, rarely confronts people.
 The black bear is the largest omnivore that may be encountered on the trail, and it inhabits all regions of the Appalachians.
 Bear sightings on the trail are uncommon, except in certain sections, especially Shenandoah National Park and portions of New Jersey, New York, Connecticut, and Massachusetts sections, where bear populations have increased steadily since 1980; confrontations are rarer still.

 Other hazards include venomous snakes, including the Eastern timber rattlesnake and copperhead, which are common along the trail.
 Both snakes are generally found in drier, rockier sections of the trail; the copperhead's range extends north to around the New Jersey–New York state line, while rattlesnakes are commonly found along the trail in Connecticut and have been reported, although rarely, as far north as New Hampshire.
 Other large mammals commonly sighted include deer; elk, reintroduced in the Smoky Mountains; and moose, which may be found in the vicinity of Massachusetts and northward.

 Small mammal species that inhabit along the trails are beaver, squirrel, river otter, chipmunk, porcupine, bobcat, two species of fox, boar, woodchuck, raccoon, and coyote.
 Bird species that reside in the trails are wild turkey, ruffed grouse, mourning dove, raven, two species of eagle, wood duck, three species of owl, and three species of hawk as well as warblers.
 There are different kinds of squirrels along the Appalachian Trail as well, especially in Maine.
-They are generally smaller and very territorial and will make a loud call if you come close to their home.
+They are generally smaller and very territorial, and produce a loud call if approached.

 For most hikers, the most persistent pests along the trail are ticks, mosquitos, and black flies along with the mice that inhabit shelters.